Craftarc/axel/README.md

 - [License](#license)

 # Introduction
-This documentation details the architecture of Axel Backend, and guides the user in setting up a development environment. <br>
+This documentation details the architecture of Axel Backend, and guides the user in setting up a development environment.

-To contribute to this project, see [Overview](#overview) for a general overview of the project. <br>
+To contribute to this project, see [Overview](#overview) for a general overview of the project.

-To start from scratch, see [Setup](#setup)
+To start from scratch, see [Setup](#setup).

 # Overview
 ## About Axel